Gallery opened: Nov 2001

 EDISON'S AEROPHONE: 1878.

-Thomas Edison appears to have been the first to use a compressed air amplifier, both to overcome the problem of lack of replay volume for his phonographs, and to amplify the human voice. and they appear in a British patent he took out in 1878.
+Thomas Edison appears to have been the first to use a compressed air amplifier, both to overcome the problem of lack of replay volume for his phonographs, and to amplify the human voice.
+They appear in a British patent he took out in 1878.
 The idea of Short and Parsons did not emerge until twenty years later.

 NB: In common usage an 'aerophone' is a musical instrument that produces sound mainly by causing a body of air to vibrate, without using of strings or membranes.

-Left: Not Edison's Aerophone: 1878
+| Left: Not Edison's Aerophone: 1878

 This image is frequently claimed to be the 'microphone' of the Aerophone.
 It is not.
 It is a tasimeter,